yuvaldori/gigaspaces-wiki-jekyll/xap100/java-home.markdown

 {%wbr%}

-You can download all examples presented here from [GitHub](https://github.com/Gigaspaces/xap-tutorial).
+You can download all examples presented here from {%git https://github.com/Gigaspaces/xap-tutorial%}.
 Feel free to clone, fork and contribute to the tutorial code.

 {%vbar title=Download and Install XAP%}
 - Download and unzip the latest XAP release [{%download%}](http://www.gigaspaces.com/xap-download)